 Secondly, any light fixtures placed within your shower should be rated for damp or wet locations.
 If you need help determining the correct light fixture for your bathroom, contact your local professionals for proper placement and installation.

 Talk about the powerhouse of your property… your kitchen consumes the most power out of any room in your home.
 That’s why the national electrical code requires dedicated circuits to be installed for most major appliances.
 The national electrical code also requires that each kitchen has two 20 amp circuits that serve the countertops receptacle outlets.
 Additionally, all 125-volt, single-phase, 15- and 20-ampere receptacles installed to serve the countertop surfaces in kitchens must be GFCI protected.

 Living Rooms & Bedrooms

 Living rooms and bedrooms see similar regulations.
 You must place a wall receptacle every 12 feet, on all walls over 2 feet long.
 This ensures both ease of access and sufficient supply.
 Additionally, light switches will need to be installed at the entry of each room.
-These components typically require a standard 120 volt, 20-amp circuit for functionality and safety, which may be able to supply more than one room.
+These components typically require a standard 125 volt,15 or 20-amp circuit for functionality and safety, which may be able to supply more than one room.

 Depending on the type of washer and dryer you have picked out, gas or electric, you will need different types of wiring and supplies; however, no matter what appliance you decide to install, your receptacles must have ground-fault circuit-interrupter protection.
 For information on the specifications of gas versus electric appliance requirements, contact the certified electricians here at Ostroms.